doukutsu-rs/doukutsu-rs/README.md

 [Download latest Nightly builds](https://github.com/doukutsu-rs/doukutsu-rs/actions) (Requires being logged in to GitHub)

-A re-implementation of Cave Story (Doukutsu Monogatari) engine written in [Rust](https://www.rust-lang.org/), aiming for behavior accuracy and cleaner code.
+A re-implementation of Cave Story (Doukutsu Monogatari) engine written in [Rust](https://www.rust-lang.org/).
-Later plans might involve turning it into a fully-featured modding tool with live debugging and stuff.

-The engine also contains some (might be buggy and not accurate, everything was pure guess work on data files to avoid legal issues) implementation of Cave Story+ features from both PC and Switch versions.

-Note you have to ship the data files yourself if you want to play with those features, but nothing is stopping you from creating a modification of freeware files that uses those new TSC opcodes and features.
-I'd actually would like to see something cool created using this engine.

 **The project is still incomplete and might not be playable.
 Expect lots of breaking changes and bugs**